-Since Sam Walton had such a powerful influence on Wal-Mart, we wanted to see what happened when he was succeeded by another CEO (David Glass, in 1989), and what happened when Sam passed away in 1992.
+Since Sam Walton had such a powerful influence on Wal-Mart, we wanted to see what happened as he is succeeded by another CEO (David Glass, in 1989), and what happened when Sam passed away in 1992.
 Would the ways of telling stories, many of which he authored, change in any dramatic ways?
-To get a sense of the longitudinal shifts in discourse, we content analyzed Wal-Mart annual reports between 1972 (when they started to file reports because of being listed on the New York Stock Exchange) and 2006.1 The content analysis approach was to identify all occurrences of references to 'Sam Walton,' or 'Mr. Sam,' year by year.
-Quotes and references concerning Sam Walton were put into two tables (see Table 1 for all excerpts analyzed and Table 2 for 'Mr. Sam' quotes).
+To get a sense of the longitudinal shifts in discourse, we content analyzed Wal-Mart annual reports between 1972 (starting when they filed reports as part of being listed on the NY Stock Exchange) and 2006.
+The content analysis approach was to identify all occurrences of references to 'Sam Walton,' or 'Mr. Sam,' year-by-year.
+Quotes and references concerned with Sam Walton were put into two tables (see Table 1 for all excerpts analyzed and Table 2 for "Mr. Sam" quotes).